rm511130/PCF4CAS/README.md

 ## Technical Pre-Requisites
 - A Mac or PC with internet connection, running a browser that can access https://chess.cfapps.io
 - Ability to access and update this [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8)
-- Ability to SSH into a Ubuntu VM (public IP address) using a private-key file
+- Ability to SSH into an Ubuntu VM (public IP address) using a private-key file

   e.g. `ssh -i fuse.pem ubuntu@user1.ourpcf.com`
   - [fuse.pem](https://github.com/rm511130/PCF4CAS/blob/master/fuse.pem) must be set using `chmod 400` to read-only by owner